Dmitry-White/Kafka-Playground/apache-kafka/packages/kafka/src/consumer/README.md

 - `inject` - list of services the consuming app wants to provide to the module;
 - `useFactory` - concrete implementation of how services from `inject` field are used to construct dynamic options;

-`useFactory` function returns an `options` [object for internal dynamic provider](https://docs.nestjs.com/fundamentals/dynamic-modules#custom-options-factory-class), corresponds to `KafkaBasicConsumerOptions` type in `basic-consumer.types.ts`:
+`useFactory` function returns an `options` [object for internal dynamic provider](https://docs.nestjs.com/fundamentals/dynamic-modules#custom-options-factory-class), corresponds to `KafkaConsumerOptions` type in `consumer.types.ts`:

 - `topic` corresponds to Kafka topic the consuming application wants to listen to;
 - `groupId` corresponds to a Kafka Consumer Group the consuming application wants to be part of, which affects how/when messages are processed in the case of several consumers subscribed to the same topic;